 Hello!
-If you are new to the blog, you can go to the archives page (you can find it on the navigation bar) to find the first edition of this series!
+If you are new to the blog, you can go to the archives page to find the first edition of this series!
 For people who read my blog through Twitter, remember that you can click on the Life and Lemons logo in the corner to visit the real site also!
 Enjoy this week’s highly anticipated edition!

 Manipulative.
 Deceptive.
 Vile to the core.
 My mind churned with the thoughts as I lay in the dark hotel room.
 Memories clung viciously to the edge of my mind, sucking away the elation from the previous hour, the golden rush of euphoria that the use of my powers always gave.
 It was like a drug addict’s high: pure bliss, the tangy taste of infinite power tantalizingly within grasp.
 But it wasn’t like before, meaninglessly reading people’s minds in class, compelling the math teacher to let them out a few minutes early… no. This felt wrong.